UU-Human-Evolution/1MB438/Lab_3.md

 ##### Example usage of the GeneMark suite

+The first thing we need to do is to download the license key for the program, founded here: http://exon.gatech.edu/genemark/license_download.cgi

+You need to select `GeneMarkS-2 version 1.14_1.25_lic` and select linux 64 as we are        going to upload it to the server.
+Next we need to upload the key to the server, there are multiple ways to share files        from your local computer to a server, easiest way is scp:

+    `scp [OPTION] [user@]SRC_HOST:]file1 [user@]DEST_HOST:]file2`

+Think that you need to have the key in your root directory (you can find your root directory by typing cd and then pwd).
+**If you are working with your own personal computer this might not work, remember these labs were designed for you to work on the university computers**

-The first thing we need to do is untar (decompress) the folder in which the program is:
+The second thing we need to do is untar (decompress) the folder in which the program is:

-`tar -xvf ./SRC/Lab3/gms2_linux_64.tar.gz`
+    `tar -xvf ./<your_path>/gms2_linux_64.tar.gz`

-`gunzip ./SRC/Lab3/gm_key_64.gz`
+    `gunzip ./<your_path>/gm_key_64.gz`

 If you have your new plasmid sequence in the file `plasmid.fna` and want to predict some ORFs in it, you can do it like this:

 1. Generate the HMM by training on the genome with `gmsn.pl`.
 This will generate a new file called `GeneMark_hmm.mod`.
    In order for this command to work, you need to execute this command:

-   `cp ./SRC/Lab3/gm_key_64 ~/.gmhmmp2_key`
+   `cp ./<your_path>/gm_key_64 ~/.gmhmmp2_key`

 2. Now we are ready to search for orfs in the genome:
-   `perl ./SRC/gms2_linux_64/gms2.pl --seq YOUR_FILE.fna --genome-type bacteria --output SOME_OUTPUT_NAME.lst`
+   `perl ./<your_path>/gms2_linux_64/gms2.pl --seq YOUR_FILE.fna --genome-type bacteria --output SOME_OUTPUT_NAME.lst`

 **Exercise: run the Genemark suite on the provided genome.
-Save the result and run the conversion script we also used with getorf to change the format. **
+Save the result and run the conversion script we also used with getorf to change the format.**

-** Alternatively, if GeneMark does not work, we can use the program Prodigal instead **
+**Alternatively, if GeneMark does not work, we can use the program Prodigal instead**
 1. Start by downloading the program in the 1MB438/SRC/Lab3 directory.:
     Navigate to the 1MB438/SRC/Lab3 directory.
     Download the program by running: `git clone https://github.com/hyattpd/Prodigal`